Application Deadline for 2023-2024 - December 1

 Deadlines Winter Term

-Deadline for Winter term admission for Dance applicants who want to audition on November 18, and for Theatre Design & Production applicants who want to interview on December 2.
+Deadline for Winter term admission for Dance applicants who want to audition in November, and for Theatre Design & Production applicants who want to interview in December.

 Application and Artistic Profile Submissions are due.

-Auditions/interview recordings are due, if applicable.
+Auditions/interview recordings are due for winter term applicants, if applicable.
 Please email firstname.lastname@example.org when you are ready to submit your required recordings.

 The December 1 deadline applies to all undergraduate applicants, including external and cross-campus transfer applicants.
 SMTD does not participate in Early Action.